antronerds/r2-tutorials/docs/Adapting_R2.md

 	[**Figure    17: Storing the current groups as a Track for use in later analysis. **](_static/images/AdaptingR2_DefineGroups.png)

 5. After optionally changing the parameters, you can click the Build set button to store the track.
 In the custom tracks manager we can adapt this track again.
-From the My Settings menu select 'Manage Custom Tracks' (Figure 18).
+From the 'User Options' menu select 'Manage Custom Tracks' (Figure 18).

 	![](_static/images/AdaptingR2_ManageCustomTracks.png "Figure    18: Selecting the Manage Custom    Tracks")